nopnop2002/luckfox-pico-mini-ethernet/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-# Change the link for arm-linux-gnueabihf-gcc
+# Recreate the link for arm-linux-gnueabihf-gcc
+arm-linux-gnueabihf-gcc cannot be used because it is linked to gcc-11.
+Recreate the link.
 ```
 $ sudo unlink /usr/bin/arm-linux-gnueabihf-gcc